frederic-perez/AmE-dictionary/data/dictionary.md

 __greenhorn__ _n_ :two: A newcomer, especially one who is unfamiliar with the ways of a place or group. _Syn_ novice, beginner, apprentice, naïf, learner, ingénue, tyro, newbie, neophyte _I am a bit of a greenhorn in the kitchen, but I am a fast learner and expect to be cooking like a pro in no time._
 __greenhouse__ _n_ :two::hammer:
 __greensward__ _n_ Surface layer of ground containing a mat of grass and grass roots. _Syn_ sod, turf
+__greenwash__ _v tr_ To launder money; to obliterate the illegal sources of money by moving it through a variety of financial institutions. _It was shown in court that the mayor had been involved in greenwashing some of the bribe money._
 __Greenwich__ _n_ :mega::mute:[green~~w~~ich]
 __gregarious__ _adj_ /grih-GAIR-ee-us/ _Syn_ social, sociable
 __greige<sup>1</sup>__ _n_ __1__ [:scroll: A blend of gray + beige.]
 A color between gray and beige. __2__ [:scroll: From French grège (raw, unfinished) influenced by gray/beige.]
 A fabric or yarn that has not undergone bleaching, dying, or other finishing processes.